Kerla34/Ally/README.md

  - iPython Notebooks
  - anaconda environment thomas1.yml in this repo

+Thanks to Ally team for giving me the opportunity to take this test, I had a lot of fun doing it !
+Cheers to them !

 ## iPython Notebook
 To install and use the iPython Notebook file, please refer to following documentation: http://jupyter.readthedocs.org/en/latest/install.html

+Why iPython Notebook ?
+iPython Notebook is easier to read the file and follow the logic of the user who wrote the script It also allows to keep variable in local memory and to not recompute ALL steps of a script.
+This is particularly relevant in data analysis / data science as some operation can be costly and/or the dataset can be quite big.

 ## anaconda Environment
 Install anaconda : http://docs.continuum.io/anaconda/install